-DELEGATED MATTER BOARD MEMBER RESPONSIBLE SPECIFIC DELEGATION WHERE APPLICABLE OPERATIONAL RESPONSIBILITY a) Issuing procedure for the disposal of assets obsolete, obsolescent, redundant, irreparable or cannot be repaired cost effectively Executive Director of Finance Not Delegated Not Delegated b) Notification to Executive Director of Finance prior to disposal Executive Director of Finance Director of Capital and Estates Service Director 16.
-Losses, Write-offs & Compensation The delegated limits stated below, as specified within Welsh Government's Losses and Special Payments Guidance in Manual for Accounts Chapter 6, relate to the requirement to obtain written approval from the Welsh Government H&SSG Director of Finance for write-off of losses or special payments above these limits.
-Audit Committee to regularly receive Schedule of Losses and Special Payments. a) Prepare procedures for recording and accounting for losses and special payments including preparation of a fraud response plan and informing the Board, External Auditor and Counter Fraud Operational Services of frauds.
+DELEGATED MATTER BOARD MEMBER RESPONSIBLE SPECIFIC DELEGATION WHERE APPLICABLE OPERATIONAL RESPONSIBILITY a) Issuing procedure for the disposal of asse obsolete, obsolescent, redundant, irrepara or cannot be repaired cost effectively ets Executive Not Delegated Not Delegated b) Notification to Executive Director of Finance prior to disposal ce Executive Director of Finance Director of Capital and Estates Service Director 16.
+Losses, Write-offs & Compensation The delegated limits stated below, as specified within Welsh Government's Loss and Special Payments Guidance in Manua for Accounts Chapter 6, relate to the requirement to obtain written approval fror the Welsh Government H&SSG Director of Finance for write-off of losses or special payments above these limits.
+Audit Committee to regularly receive Schedule of Losses and Special Payments. al m of a) Prepare procedures for recording and accounting for losses and special paymen including preparation of a fraud response plan and informing the Board, External Auditor and Counter Fraud Operational Services of frauds.
 Executive Director of Finance Finance Director: Operational Finance.
-Service Director For Implementation and compliance with BCU Procedure b) Losses of cash due to theft, fraud, overpayment of salaries, fees, allowances & other causes up to £50,000 Chief Executive Executive Director of Finance Not Delegated c) Fruitless payments (including abandoned Capital Schemes) up to £250,000 Chief Executive Executive Director of Finance Not Delegated d) Bad debts and claims abandoned: Private patients; overseas visitors & other cases up to £50,000 Chief Executive Executive Director of Finance Not Delegated e) Damage to buildings, their fittings, furniture and equipment and loss of equipment and property in stores and in use due to: Culpable causes (e.g. fraud, theft, arson) or other up to £50,000 Chief Executive Executive Director of Finance Not Delegated f) For personal and public liability claims, under the Legal & Risk scheme, authorisation from Legal & Risk is required before admissions may be made and monetary compensation offered.
-(Ex-gratia settlements offered by the LHB are by definition not payments based upon legal liability and are, therefore, not reimbursable under the WRP scheme) Chief Executive Executive Medical Director supported by the relevant Director after seeking appropriate legal advice, up to a max £500,000 Deputy Director of Quality Governance g) Compensation payments made under legal obligation: Chief Executive Executive Director of Finance or Executive Medical Director Deputy Director of Quality Governance
+Service Director For Implementation and compliance with BCU Procedure b) Losses of cash due to theft, fraud, overpayment of salaries, fees, allowances other causes up to £50,000 Chief Executive Executive Director of Finance Not Delegated c) Fruitless payments (including abandoned Capital Schemes) up to £250,000 Chief Executive Executive Director of Finance Not Delegated d) Bad debts and claims abandoned: Private patients; overseas visitors & other cases u to £50,000 Executive Director of Finance Not Delegated e) Damage to buildings, their fittings, furnitur and equipment and loss of equipment and property in stores and in use due to: Culpable causes (e.g. fraud, theft, arson) other up to £50,000 Executive Executive Director of Finance Not Delegated f) For personal and public liability claims, un the Legal & Risk scheme, authorisation fro Legal & Risk is required before admission may be made and monetary compensation offered.
+(Ex-gratia settlements offered by LHB are by definition not payments based upon legal liability and are, therefore, not reimbursable under the WRP scheme) om Executive is n the Executive Medical Director supported by the relevant Director after seeking appropriate legal advice, up to a max £500,000 Deputy Director of Quality Governance g) Compensation payments made under lega obligation: al Chief Executive Executive Director of Finance or Executive Medical Director Deputy Director of Quality Governance